top of page

 “In Tango, we seek the embrace and the connection which can only be formed with the openness of the heart, the mind, the soul and the respect with one another.” ~T

-We reserve the right to refuse entry to anyone who causes discomfort, unsafe feelings, and physical hazards to our attendees.
+We reserve the right to deny entry to anyone who compromises the comfort, safety, or well-being of our attendees.

 To report issues, please contact the Tangamente organizers and staff team on location or email info@tangamentesf.com